 We all know about price comparison websites, helping you save money on car insurance for example.
-But did you know there’s also a supermarket price comparison site too?
+But did you know there’s also supermarket price comparison sites too?
+So how do you compare the supermarket?
+What are the MySupermarket alternatives?
+Find out in this blog.

 Now that MySupermarket has gone – is there an alternative to My Supermarket with grocery and supermarket price comparison?
 You’ll be pleased to know, there are a couple.